 The Witch of Plum Hollow

 Jane Elizabeth Barnes, otherwise known as Mother Barnes or the Witch of Plum Hollow, was a famed seer residing in a rural Rideau Lakes cabin near Plum Hollow in the mid-1800s.
 Born in Ireland as the seventh daughter of a seventh daughter, Mother Barnes was famous for her divination and was much sought after for her gifts.
 John A. Macdonald consulted her on numerous occasions for political assurances; she helped police locate missing persons and animals, and she aided people in recovering lost or stolen items.
 Mother Barnes passed away in 1886.
 Newspaper articles published across the country at the time of her death, noted that she helped thousands of people who visited her home spanning 50 years.
-Her cabin has since been purchased by a history buff and meticulously renovated while keeping its original look.
+Previously in disrepair, her small cabin has since been meticulously renovated while keeping its original look.
 Read more about Mother Barnes and then continue on learning about Plum Hollow.

 Did you know that the Plum Hollow Cheese Factory was once famous as well?
 It was known for the best curd in the region.
 Although the cheese factory isn’t operational anymore, today Plum Hollow still sports the beautiful landscape of hills and valleys that once drew settlers to call the fertile land home.